top of page

 Who is Eligible?

-You will most likely be eligible in case you have a disability or long-term health condition (including ADHD) that affects your performance at work.
-It is meant to offer more than the reasonable adjustments to the level that your employer must offer.
+You may be eligible if you have a disability or long-term health condition (including ADHD) that affects your work performance.
+This scheme offers more than just reasonable adjustments; it provides tailored support based on your needs.

 What Can It Fund?

-The scope is very wide and can be determined according to your needs:
+The scope of funding is broad and can be tailored to your specific needs:

-Specialist Assistance: This covers mental health assistance, like the integrated ADHD and trauma-informed coaching and therapy that I offer.
+• Specialist Assistance: This includes mental health support, such as integrated ADHD and trauma-informed coaching and therapy.

-Travel to Work Support: In case anxiety or sensory overload makes it hard to get to work, support can be offered.
+• Travel to Work Support: If anxiety or sensory overload makes commuting difficult, support can be provided.

 My Award-Winning, Integrated Methodology: Healing the Root, Not Just the Symptom

-Winning the award for “Best ADHD Clinical Services Provider South West” was a testament to the power of this integrated approach.
-We do not merely bandage up the symptoms, but assist you to heal the wounds beneath, that the natural resources of your nature may be raised.
+Winning the award for “Best ADHD Clinical Services Provider South West” highlights the effectiveness of my integrated approach.
+We don’t just address symptoms; we help you heal the underlying wounds so that your natural strengths can flourish.

 1. The Integral Eye Movement Therapy (IEMT): Rewriting the Emotional Code